Republicans oppose Pelosi's coronavirus legislation, flagging 'major' problems

 "I think we stay here, get it right," McCarthy said, in pleading for time for stakeholders to work on a better bill.

-Pelosi said they remain in talks with the administration and are open to changes.
-She said the bill is still expected to pass Thursday.
+Pelosi said they remain in talks with the administration and are open to changes but it's important to pass legislation.
+It's currently slated for a vote Thursday.

+"Families have needs," Pelosi said at a press conference Thursday.
+She said they've been working with Mnuchin on the bill in good faith and questioned whether congressional Republicans are now moving the goalposts.

+"Save it for another day.
+Right now we have to find our common ground, work together to get this done as soon as possible," she said, adding more legislation could be forthcoming to address their concerns.

+"There could be another bill shortly down the road," the speaker said.

-Rep. Nita M. Lowey, D-N.Y., said in a statement that the new bill will build on the $8.3 billion legislation that was passed earlier.
+The new legislation builds on the $8.3 billion package that was passed earlier to tackle the public health response.

-“House Democrats’ new legislation puts working families first by providing new resources and more protections as our country faces this public health crisis," Lowey said.
+“House Democrats’ new legislation puts working families first by providing new resources and more protections as our country faces this public health crisis," Rep. Nita M. Lowey, D-N.Y., said.

 CLICK HERE TO GET THE FOX NEWS APP